KhronosGroup/glTF/extensions/2.0/Khronos/KHR_texture_float_bc6h/README.md

 ### Using this extension

-The following glTF will load `image.ktx2` in clients that support this extension.
+The following glTF will load `image.ktx2` in clients that support this extension, otherwise fallback to `image.png`
-Since this extension adds support for higher dynamic range there is no fallback to JPEG or PNG (LDR) images.

 ```json
 {